jean/pyramid/docs/designdefense.rst

 - Testability.
 Judicious use of the ZCA registry in framework code makes testing that code slightly easier.
-Instead of using monkeypatching or other facilities to register mock objects for testing, we inject dependencies via ZCA registrations and then use lookups in the code find our mock objects.
+Instead of using monkeypatching or other facilities to register mock objects for testing, we inject dependencies via ZCA registrations and then use lookups in the code to find our mock objects.

 - Speed.
 The ZCA registry is very fast for a specific set of complex lookup